-The two externalities-sticky prices and external habits-reconcile the two notions of stability in the literature.
-First, the central bank wants to close the consumption gap (or, equivalently, inflation).
-Second, it wants to remove consumption uncertainty (or risk premia variation).
-Achieving both goals is unfeasible in the presence of supply shocks, so the optimal monetary policy trades them off.
+shocks, so the optimal monetary policy trades them off.
 When comparing the two simple regimes under a parameterization consistent with measured welfare costs, I find that removing uncertainty is a priority over filling the gaps.
-This analysis exemplifies the potentially dramatic implications of realistic discount-rate variation for macroeconomics (Cochrane 2011).
+This analysis exemplifies the potentially dramatic implications of realistic discount-rate variation for macroeconomics (Cochrane, 2011), even in a setup where the dynamics of quantities and inflation are standard.